 The judge then has discretion to require payment, such as child support payments through various means, to impose a fine or other sanctions, or even to send the offending party to jail or put on probation.
-The court’s ruling will be done to force the offending party to abide by the court order.
+The Texas court’s ruling will be done to force the offending party to abide by the court order.

-Offering Highly-Qualified Legal Representation
+Offering Highly-Qualified Legal Representation In Houston

 If you need legal advice or help in achieving either of the above family court actions, we recommend that you turn to The Tholstrup Law Firm, L.P.
 We have decades of experience in dealing with all family law matters in the local courts and can answer any questions you may have.
 Our firm serves clients throughout greater Houston, Harris County, Fort Bend County, Montgomery County, and The Woodlands.

 Can You Modify a Divorce Decree in Texas?

 Yes, the Texas family court does allow for the modification of a divorce decree.
 This can be done if both parties are in agreement of the changes or if there is a significant shift in life circumstances.
 In such cases, proof must be provided that circumstances have changed.